Cleaning polluted beach/shoreline requires specific techniques and methods according to the characteristics of the site.

 Mavi Deniz has experience in cleaning the rivers to seas and has a periodical contract with the local governments and municipalities for the cleanup of the beach, lagoon, lakes, marinas, port areas.
 Coast cleaning and remediation ( beaches, rocky shores, and docks ).

-Touristic areas also enjoy the similar type of service that includes a periodical cleanup and preparedness to face an eventual pollution incident.
+Touristic areas also enjoy the similar type of service that includes periodical cleanup and preparedness to face an eventual pollution incident.